Boom244/Kuwagata/README.md

 # Kuwagata
 C# program used for retrieving bible verses on the fly.
-Currently in development, so 100% private rn
+Currently in development, but open to look-see for anyone wanting to do so.

 # Current Features: